HarpersDad/CharacterStats/README.md

 <h2>Issues</h2>

-- if you create a new character then load, there is an out of bounds error.<br>
+- if you create a new character and then press load, there is an out of bounds error.<br>